Night of the Raven, Dawn of the Dove

 To learn what she can become, she must first discover who she is.

-But when Katyani and the princes are hurriedly summoned back to Chandela before their training is complete, tragedy strikes and Katyani is torn from the only life she has ever known.
+But when the queen hurriedly summons Katyani and the princes back to Chandela before their training is complete, tragedy strikes, tearing Katyani from the only life she has ever known.
 Alone and betrayed in a land infested by monsters, Katyani must find answers from her past to save all she loves and forge her own destiny.
 Bonds can be broken, but debts must be repaid.

 Okay, I stayed up WAY too late reading this book and then finished it the next morning as soon as I had a second to sit down.
 It’s a super immersive story packed with magic and intrigue.
 I loved the characters, especially Katyani and Daksh.

 Outspoken and fierce, Katyani had me from the first page.
 I loved the complex relationship she shares with the royal family and of course with Daksh and the way so many things change as the story unravels.
-The plot is fast-paced and intense– definitely the thing that kept me reading.
+The plot moves quickly with high stakes– definitely the thing that kept me reading.
 That and the romantic tension between Katyani and her love.
 I really invested in that thread of the plot, and couldn’t stop until I knew how it resolved.

 I’m seeing a lot of reviewers on Goodreads calling the setting of this book an alternate medieval India, which makes sense.
-The story world felt rich and easy to get lost in.
+The story world felt rich and easy to lose myself in.

 I think readers who enjoyed THE STAR-TOUCHED QUEEN by Roshani Chokshi will love this one.